davedonnellydev/ai-august-2025-challenge/README.md

 | 20  | Aug 28     | Meme Generator                      | [Repo](#)                    | [Demo](#)                     | [Notes](#)                    |
 | 21  | Aug 29     | Python AI Sentiment Analysis API    | [Repo](#)                    | [Demo](#)                     | [Notes](#)                    |

-*The above will be filled out as each project launches!*
+*The above will be filled out as each project launches*

 ---